Resonant forms at zero for dissipative Anosov flows: Introduction

 Given the relevance of the classes $[\omega^{\pm}]$ it is natural to try to understand in more detail the structure of those Anosov vector fields $X$ for which $[\omega^{\pm}(X)]=0$ at least for $X$ close to $X_{0}$, where $X_{0}$ preserves a volume form $\Omega$ and is null-homologous (i.e. $[\omega^{\pm}(X_0)]=0$).
 For what follows we fix such a vector field $X_0$ and we work in a fixed $C^{N}$-neighbourhood $\mathcal U$ of $X_0$ for $N$ sufficiently large.
 Set

 We shall show that $\mc{W}^\pm$ are $C^1$ Banach submanifolds near $X_0$ of codimension $b_1(\M)$, the first Betti number of $\M$.
 The intersection $\mc{W}^+ \cap \mc{W}^-$ is transversal, that is, it is a $C^1$ Banach submanifold of codimension $2b_1(\M)$.
+For the proof, see Lemma \ref{lemma:banach-manifold} below.
 These results can be complemented with results on helicity: assuming additionally $\mathcal H(X_0)=0$, the set $\{X \mid \mathcal H(X)=0\}\subset \mathcal W$ is locally a $C^1$ Banach submanifold of codimension 1 (see Proposition \ref{prop:helicity-zero} and Figure \ref{figure:W-plus-minus}).
 We reiterate that we do not know if such an $X_0$ exists.